 How To Buy Vintage Clothing

-Some people buy vintage clothing that seems made for them, expensive and unique – and others shop for vintage but fail, bringing back things that reek of dust, stale perfume and moths – Erk!
+Some people buy vintage clothing that seems made for them, expensive and unique – and others shop for vintage, bringing back things that reek of dust, stale perfume and moths – Erk!

 NEED OVER WANT: